News and Events

 “It is exciting for us to be part of such an important nationwide initiative,” said M. Katherine Banks, vice chancellor and dean of Texas A&M Engineering, and director of TEES.
 “With this regional center, we will work to help industry implement new smart manufacturing technologies and help train their workforce.
 The work underway at these five regional centers will dramatically change and modernize the current U.S. manufacturing industry.”

 The five regional manufacturing centers are each focused on local technology transfer and workforce development.
-TEES and the Texas A&M Energy Institute will lead the Gulf Coast center, assisted by industry partners and The University of Texas at Austin and Tulane University, and focus on the chemical, oil and gas sectors.
+TEES and the Texas A&M Energy Institute will lead the Southern center, assisted by industry partners and The University of Texas at Austin and Tulane University, and focus on the chemical, oil and gas sectors.
 UCLA will lead the California regional center, in partnership with the city of Los Angeles harnessing the ability to tap the largest manufacturing base in the U.S., and Rensselaer Polytechnic Institute will lead the Northeast center, where glass, ceramic and microelectronic manufacturing has a strong presence.
 Pacific Northwest National Laboratory will lead a hub in the Northwest, and NC State University will spearhead a regional center for the Southeast.

-“We are very excited to lead the Gulf Region and begin partnering with industry to transform the future of smart manufacturing,” said Professor Christodoulos A. Floudas, director of the Texas A&M Energy Institute, co-PI and the new director of the Gulf Coast Regional Manufacturing Center within CESMII.
+“We are very excited to lead the Gulf Region and begin partnering with industry to transform the future of smart manufacturing,” said Professor Christodoulos A. Floudas, director of the Texas A&M Energy Institute, co-PI and the new director of the Southern Regional Manufacturing Center within CESMII.
 “Combining our efforts with The University of Texas at Austin and Tulane University, Texas A&M’s expertise in multi-scale modeling, simulation, optimization and control – particularly as it relates to smart manufacturing and clean energy – stand to have a significant impact on the needs of industry and will lead to innovative theories, advanced methods, practical applications and robust test beds that will benefit society.”